fmetting/jetson-inference/README.md

 $ ./blackjack-camera                # by default, program will run using the correct networks
 ```

 By default, it uses USB camera at device 1.
-To change you'll need to change the `DEFAULT_CAMERA` define at the top of [`blackjack-camera.cpp`](blackjack-camera/blackjack-camera.cpp) to reflect the /dev/video V4L2 device of your USB camera.
+To change this you'll need to change the `DEFAULT_CAMERA` define at the top of [`blackjack-camera.cpp`](blackjack-camera/blackjack-camera.cpp) to reflect the /dev/video V4L2 device of your USB camera.
 The model it's tested with is Logitech C920.

+To play the game have the camera facing down towards the table.
+Half of the image is the computer playing area, and half of it is the human side.
+Simply deal a card to the computer side, and then the human side.
+The computer will tell you when it wants to hit or stand.
+To tell the computer that you want to stand then simply use the Red Joker to tell it you're staying.
+As of now the game is pretty limited in that it doesn't know the ACE can be different values.
+It's only intended as a demonstration of what's possible with combining ImageNet and DetectNet.

+If you find that it's not recongizing cards correctly then move the camera up or down.
+It also struggles with cards that are too close together.
+The detectnet detects them as a single card and it screws everything up.
+You also can't have overlaying cards.

+Here is what it should look like.
+This image shows an 11x17 piece of paper I used to act as the playing table with outlines for the cards, but this isn't needed.

 <img src="https://github.com/S4WRXTTCS/jetson-inference/blob/master/data/images/BlackJack.jpg" width="900">